openharmony/docs/en/application-dev/reference/apis-avcodec-kit/_a_v_muxer.md

 **Description**

-Sets the rotation angle (clockwise) of an output video.
+Sets the rotation angle (clockwise), which must be 0, 90, 180, or 270, of an output video.

 This function must be called before **OH_AVMuxer_Start**.